Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-c-overview.md

 - **Technical Report**: Complete implementation details, evaluation results, and more!

-- **Post-Mortem Analysis**: In-depth analysis of how we dominated AIxCC.
+- **Post-Mortem Analysis**: In-depth analysis of how Atlantis dominated AIxCC.

 - **Open Source Release**: Making key components available and usable(!) to anyone in the community.

 ## Join the Conversation

 We're excited to share more about Atlantis and learn from the community's experiences.
 Have questions or ideas?
 Want to collaborate?
 Reach out to [us](https://www.linkedin.com/company/team-atlanta/) directly!

 ## Reference